JohnSnowLabs/spark-nlp/docs/_posts/mauro-nievoff/2022-10-11-assertion_oncology_wip_en.md

                                               ner_converter,
                                               assertion))

-val data = Seq("The patient is suspected to have lung cancer.
+val data = Seq("""The patient is suspected to have lung cancer.
 Family history is positive for other cancers.
-The result of the biopsy was positive.").toDF("text")
+The result of the biopsy was positive.""").toDF("text")

 val result = pipeline.fit(data).transform(data)